BalogunEzekiel/Advanced-SQL-Portfolio-Analytics/README.md

 **7. 👥 Age-Based Customer Segmentation**

-*-- Grouping customers by age brackets*
+* Grouping customers by age brackets

 SELECT CASE
   WHEN c.age < 20 THEN 'Under 20'